For each course please complete a Course Reserve Request Form with the following information:

 E-books may accessed from the Library Catalog records for the items.
 To request e-books, include them on your request form and enter "E-book" in the call number field.
 If you also supply a call number for a hard-copy version, it will be placed on reserve as well.

 Digitally scanned articles, essays, and book chapters can be placed on the library's web server and accessed through the Library Catalog course reserve list.
-To request, select "E-reserve" in the Loan Period field on the Course Reserve Request Form.
+To request, please indicate "E-reserve" in the Notes field on the Course Reserve Request Form.

 Some full-text articles within subscription databases can be linked to a Library Catalog course reserve list.